CrypTool: History

 runs on Windows, macOS, and Linux, and offers both a document-centric and a function-centric perspective.
 Currently, JCT contains more than 100 crypto functions.
 One of its focal points are modern digital signatures (like Merkle trees and SPHINCS).

 The browser software CrypTool-Online (CTO) has been in development since 2010 and is now the one most widely used.

-Since 2023, the project has been managed by the CODE research institute at the Bundeswehr University Munich.
+Since 2023, the project has been managed by the CODE research institute at the University of the Bundeswehr Munich.

 CrypTool is used in schools, universities, companies and agencies for education and awareness training.